JamesCollerton/Art-Service-Front-End/README.md

 Feign is a declarative web service client and is used to handle REST requests.
 It interacts with the Eureka server in order to pick up application names, then employing the names to generate methods to call other services.

+## Zuul

+Zuul is a JVM based router and server side load balancer by Netflix.
+It allows us to do things like filter requests, apply authorisation etc.

 ## Swagger

 Swagger is a set of open-source tools built around the OpenAPI Specification that can help you design, build, document and consume REST APIs.
 Primarily we use Swagger UI to renders OpenAPI specs generated from the end points as interactive API documentation.